Robert Sroufe: Education and career

 He earned his Ph.D. in Operations as well as a dual M.B.A. in Materials and Logistics Management, along with Procurement from Michigan State University.
 He began his teaching career during his time at Michigan State University.

-Before starting the MBA-Sustainable Business Practices program at Duquesne University in fall 2007, he was an assistant professor at Boston College focused on operations management.
+Before starting the MBA-Sustainable Business Practices program at Duquesne University, he was an assistant professor at Boston College focused on operations management.
 He has also held professional positions with the Department of Defense, the National Pollution Prevention Center, and has been a contracted consultant for a variety of firms.